Police Scotland FAQ

-In actual terms of travelling with club weapons but the club certificate holder is not present, Section 22.18 of the Home Office Guidance provides;
+A: In actual terms of travelling with club weapons, but the club certificate holder is not present, Section 22.18 of the Home Office Guidance provides;

 Members of an approved rifle or muzzle-loading pistol club who carry club firearms and ammunition for the purpose of club shoots at ranges away from their home club premises benefit from the provisions of section 15 of the 1988 Act.
 People so doing might be encouraged to carry written authority from their club secretary or club official and a copy of the club certificate.
 Firearms removed from club premises for the purpose of participating in competitions should be returned, without delay, to the club storage after the competition, unless it is impracticable to do so.